 Suppose Saurabh wants to purchase a motorbike for himself but he does not have sufficient money to buy it.
 It cannot be treated as demand.
 When he can afford the purchase of that motorbike in a given time, it can be called as demand for the motorbike by Saurabh.

-Determinants of demand refer to the factors which influence the demand for a particular commodity for a given period of time.
+It refers to the factors which influence the demand for a particular commodity for a given period of time.

 In other words, these factors directly or indirectly affect the demand for the commodity in the market.
 This can also be written as